 Nothing left to bear - or is it just the Tate effect making an affect?!

-Like the story of the stupid millionaires who decided it was a good decision to head down to the darkest parts of the sea in a tin can; the current fad is the 'the bear or the man' question.
-Although the nature of the whole scenario could be deemed a fad by some of the male collective; for a lot of women are hoping it doesn't disappear as quickly as the submarine story or disappear as soon as the submarine itself did!
-I mean in regards to quickness - you couldn't get any more instantaneous than a tin can implode, now could you?
+Like the story of the stupid millionaires, who decided it was a good idea to head down to the darkest parts of the sea in a tin can, the current fad is the 'bear or the man' question.
+Although the nature of the whole scenario could be deemed a 'mere fad', by some of the male collective.
+For a lot of women, the hope is, it doesn't disappear as quickly as the story about it, or disappear as soon as the submarine itself did!
+I mean, in terms of quickness, you couldn't get any more instantaneous than a tin can imploding, now could you?
 You would blink and boom - it's happened, it's gone, and everyone appeared to have forgotten about it.
 Even if they were all so obsessed with it making an appearance.. (see what I did there..)

-There is either this conflict while having discourse surrounding the bear or man in the woods question that is being presented to protect one's self, or pure empathy; meaning they just get it?
+There is either this conflict while having discourse surrounding the bear or man in the woods question that is being presented to protect oneself, or pure empathy; meaning they just get it?

-The list below are very much simple examples of how these subconscious distortions play a key role in how we interact with new information.
-Trying to get new information in when it's threatening to our very core identity prevents it from being learnt.
+The list below is very much a simple example of how these subconscious distortions play a key role in how we interact with new information.
+Trying to get new information in when it's threatening to our very core identity prevents it from being learned.

 - Overgeneralization. ...